-29 - 30 March 2019 ‘Mixed Media Spring Wild Flower Meadow’ Sandpiper Studio, The Wirral
+29 - 30 March 2019 ‘Mixed Media Spring Wild Flower Meadow and woodland’ Sandpiper Studio, The Wirral

 Bookings being taken already!